GeneralCoder365/umd_ipelets/README.md

 UMD_Ipelets

 ## Description
-This is a project to assemble ipelets for many general polygonal operations used by the field of convex geometry.
+This is a project to assemble Ipelets for many general polygonal operations used by the field of convex geometry.

 ## Ipelets
-We have several ipelets available for use they are:
+We have several Ipelets available for use they are:
 1. Minkowski Sum
 2. Polar Body
 3. Macbeath Region